pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 ![View full report](media/view-full-report.jpg)
 <div class="caption-center"> View the full report </div>

-If the system has any abnormal behavior, such as QPS jitters or higher latency, you can generate a comparison report for that time range and for a time range with normal activity.
+If the system has any abnormal behavior, such as QPS jitters or higher latency, you can generate a comparison report for that time range and for a time range with normal activities.
 You can easily compare the differences between system metrics of the two time periods, so you can quickly find the problem:

 ![Generate a comparison report](media/generate-comparison-report.jpg)
 <div class="caption-center"> Generate a comparison report </div>